jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/monstrous humanoid/Witchwyrd.md

 Temperature: any
 Organization: solitary, entourage (1 witchwyrd and 2-5 humanoid guards), or enclave (2-5 witchwyrds and 11-20 humanoid guards)
 Treasure: double
-Description: Alien merchants that travel between planets and planes, witchwyrds stand 7 feet tall, weigh 300 pounds, and are covered in hairless blue-gray skin.
-Witchwyrds new to a market or eager to avoid identification during an important business deal fold their second sets of flexible arms behind their backs and dress in robes, the better to pass as a lessinfamous humanoid race.
-Witchwyrds tend to prefer the driest, warmest regions of the areas they visit-perhaps an indicator of their mysterious home world.
 Race:
 Class:
 MR: